NixOS/nix/doc/manual/src/installation/installing-binary.md

 ```

 This will perform a single-user installation of Nix, meaning that `/nix`
 is owned by the invoking user.
-You should run this under your usual user
+You can run this under your usual user
-account, *not* as root.
+account or root.
 The script will invoke `sudo` to create `/nix`
 if it doesn’t already exist.
 If you don’t have `sudo`, you should
 manually create `/nix` first as root, e.g.: